Waboodoo/HTTP-Shortcuts/docs/advanced.md

 http-shortcuts://f943652a-5f4b-47d9-a4dd-6588292e63dd?myVariable=Hello%20World
 ```

 Make sure to properly URL-encode the value.
+You'll find tools online that help you achieve this.

 <a name="secondary-launcher"></a>
 ## Trigger shortcut via secondary launcher app